Joao4569/farm_fresh/README.md

 ### Producer Model

 This model contains all the information for each producer such as there name, description and an image.
+This model is linked to the product model.

+### Packaging Model

+This model contains all the data and options for packaging used for products on Farm Fresh.
+This model is linked to the product model.

 ### Checkout

 ![erd_checkout](media/readme_images/screenshots/erd_checkout.png)

+### Order Model

+This model contains all the neccessary data needed for a customers order, including their delivery information and order totals.

+### Order Line Item Model

+This model contains all the data for creating and analysing line items within the order model.

-### User Profile
+### Profile

 ![erd_user](media/readme_images/screenshots/erd_profile.png)

+### User Profile Model

+This model contains all the users default delivery information, if the user decides to create a profile.
+This model is linked to the order model.

 ## Views

-### Index view
+### Home View

-This view acts as the home/landing page for users.
+This view will render the homeppage to the user.

-### All Products view
+### Products Views

-This view acts as the main products page for Farm Fresh.
-It also contains the neccessary code in order for the search bar functionality to function.
+This view will render the all products, product detail, add product, edit product and delete product templaets while containg all the neccessary logic to do so.

 **Worth Noting**